-- Update Your Military ID Card – Obtain an updated card for your spouse and children to gain access to military benefits and facilities such as the commissary, Marine Corps Exchange, and medical and dental services.
-You will need DD Form 1172 and your marriage certificate to obtain an ID card.
-Visit the RAPIDS Site Locator to find a registration office near you.
+- Update Your Military ID Card – Obtain a card for your spouse and children to gain access to military benefits and facilities such as commissary, exchange, medical and dental services.
+You will need DD Form 1172 and your marriage certificate.
+Visit the RAPIDS Site Locator to find the office and required documents near your current location.

-- Update Your TRICARE – Ensure your family members are properly registered in TRICARE, the military health care program for Service members and their families.
+- Update Your TRICARE – Ensure your family members are properly registered in TRICARE, the military health care program for Service members and their families registered in DEERS.

-- MetLife Dental Program – MetLife is available to active duty family members and National Guard and Reserve members and their families.
-Click here for information on transitional and retiree coverage options.
+- MetLife Dental Program – MetLife is available to active duty family members and National Guard and Reserve members and their families registered in DEERS.
+Information and enrollment can be completed through their website.
+Visit http://www.tricare.mil/CoveredServices/Dental/TDP.aspx for information on transitional and retiree coverage options.

 Things You Need To Know

-- Information and Referral Specialists provide information on programs and services for service members and families.
-They maintain a database of base and community resources and will make appropriate referrals to internal or external military and community agencies.
+- Information and Referral Specialists provide assistance in providing information on programs and services for service members and families.
+They maintain a database of base and community resources and will make appropriate referrals to internal or external military and community agencies and relocation information.

 - Family Advocacy Program (FAP) - FAP provides a variety of programs and services to military members and their families to enhance life skills and improve their quality of life.
 Support resources include information on spouse/intimate partner and child abuse, victim advocacy, counseling for individuals, couples and children, as well as classes on stress, anger management, domestic violence, communication and conflict resolution skills, and positive parenting.